On this page:

 Broken Reconfiguration Feasibility Study

-The Broken Reconfiguration Feasibility Study (BRFS) originates from a community driven initiative.
-The BRFS project was led by both the Department of Energy, Environment and Climate Action (DEECA) and Goulburn Murray Water (GMW).
-This study explores system reconfiguration options for the Broken River.
-The configuration options support community planning for reduced water availability in the future.
+The Broken Reconfiguration Feasibility Study (BRFS) was a community-led initiative.
+The BRFS project was led by the Department of Energy, Environment and Climate Action (DEECA) and Goulburn Murray Water (GMW).
+The study explored system reconfiguration options for the Broken River.
+The reconfiguration options support community planning for reduced water availability in the future.

 The BRFS commenced in early 2023.
 It was supported by a Consultative Committee which included representation from seven community members appointed through an Expression of Interest process.